-The following results are preliminary, continued research is underway to better define these findings.
+The following results are preliminary, continued research is underway to better define the findings.

-Impact on Nitrogen (N) Loading
+Impact on nitrogen (N) loading

-- Cereal rye's ability to reduce nitrate concentrations is dependent upon rotation. - In corn following soybean, nitrate concentrations were reduced by 48% and nitrate load by 50% - There was no observed reduction in annual nitrate leaching load when rye is planted in continuous corn or in soybean following corn.
+- Cereal rye was interseeded into the growing crop.
+The rye's ability to reduce nitrate concentrations was small due to poor rye stand. - There was no observed reduction in annual nitrate leaching load when rye is planted in continuous corn or in soybean following corn.
 This is likely explained by two points: 1.)
-Rye establishment was more difficult and growth smaller in corn residue (less potential for rye to make an impact relative to when planted in soybean residue and 2.)
+Rye establishment was more difficult and growth smaller in corn residue (less potential for rye to make an impact relative to when planted in soybean residue) and 2.)
 The large amount of corn residue immobilizes N, thus protecting it from leaching. - Kura clover substantially reduced nitrate leaching but management to minimize yield loss for cash crops needs further refinement.
-(Reductions: 92% in corn-soybean, 88% in continuous corn, and 84% in soybean after corn).
+(Reductions: 79% in corn-soybean, 66% in continuous corn, and 77% in soybean-corn).